Buying a mattress is an important decision since you must sleep well.

 A latex mattress can make you shell out anywhere between $1600 to $2000.
 It’s not inexpensive either.
 Such mattresses are a perfect choice for young couples who want an extra bounce in their beds.
 Sexually active people prefer latex beds.
 Usually, people who want only mild contouring opt for this kind of mattress.

 A memory foam mattress can cost you within the range of $900-$1500.
-They are popular for the “hug Feel” that they ensure.
-People who need good motion isolation opt for this kind of mattress.
+They are famous for the “hug Feel” that they ensure.
+People who need sound motion isolation opt for this kind of mattress.
 Not just this, it is also preferred for being noise-free.

 Innerspring or Coil